oweitman/squeezelite-bluetooth/README.md

 # squeeze-bluetooth

-The following steps describes how to connect a bluetooth-speaker to a Raspberry Pi 3B+ and a squeezelight player.
+The following steps describes how to connect a bluetooth-speaker to a ***Raspberry Pi 3B+ and a squeezelight player***.
 The bluetooth-speaker should automaticly connect to the headless raspberry pi and squeezelite should play music without touching the raspberry pi.